ankane/jetpack/README.md

 ## How It Works

 Jetpack stores your project dependencies in the `DESCRIPTION` file.
 It stores the specific version of each package in `packrat/packrat.lock` and the source code in `packrat/src`.
 This makes it possible to have a reproducible environment.
-You can edit dependencies in `DESCRIPTION` file directly, but Jetpack provides functions to help with this.
+You can edit dependencies in the `DESCRIPTION` file directly, but Jetpack provides functions to help with this.

 ## Getting Started